Attitudes Towards Women’s Economic Participation

 1) Provide one point for each supportive response (i.e. Q1.1, 2.1 and 3.1).

-2) Sum up the total number of points (positive responses).
+2) Add up the total number of points (positive responses).

 3) Count the number of respondents who gained at least three points.

-4) Divide the number of respondents who gained at least three points by the total number of respondents and multiply the result by 100.
+4) Divide the number of respondents who gained at least three points by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

-2) Disaggregate the data by age group, ethnicity, education level, and other factors depending on the local context.
+Disaggregate the data by age group, ethnicity, education level, wealth, and other factors depending on the local context.